GregRos/Imms/Readme.md

 # Imms
 ---

 Imms is a library of [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure), and [immutable](http://en.wikipedia.org/wiki/Immutable_object) collections for the .NET framework.
-It is available on [NuGet](https://www.nuget.org/packages/ImmCollections/).

 However, Imms has several distinguishing features that make it different from pretty much any other library of this sort that has been released for .NET so far.